Nissan QR25DE Tuning

 QR25DE Turbo upgrades

 On the supercharged QR25DER you could add an underdrive pulley for a quick and easy power gain although this may affect the aircon compressor range as well.
+Moving the supercharger over to the QR25DE has been done, and we've also seen some turbo conversions around the GT28 Garrett unit.

 The more air you can get into an engine, the more fuel it can burn and uprating the induction with a turbocharger upgrade makes significant power gains.